Eight items for audit committees’ 2017 agendas, based on KPMG’s insights from surveys, and interactions with audit committees and business leaders

 Financial reporting, compliance, and the risk and internal control environment will continue to be put to the test in 2017 by slow growth and economic uncertainty, technology advances and business model disruption, cyber risk, greater regulatory scrutiny, and investor demands for transparency, as well as dramatic political swings and policy changes in the US, UK and elsewhere.
 Focused, yet flexible agendas – exercising judgement about what does and does not belong on the committee’s agenda and when to take deep dives – will be critical.

-Drawing on insights from our survey work and interactions with audit committees and business leaders, we’ve highlighted eight items that audit committees should keep in mind as they consider and carry out their 2017 agendas.
+Drawing on insights from our recent survey work and interactions with audit committees and business leaders, we have highlighted eight items that audit committees should keep in mind as they consider and carry out their 2017 agendas:

 © 2021 KPMG Huazhen LLP, a People's Republic of China partnership, KPMG Advisory (China) Limited, a limited liability company in China, KPMG, a Macau partnership and KPMG, a Hong Kong partnership, are member firms of the KPMG global organisation of independent member firms affiliated with KPMG International Limited ("KPMG International"), a private English company limited by guarantee.
 All rights reserved.
 The KPMG name and logo are registered trademarks or trademarks of KPMG International.

 For more detail about the structure of the KPMG global organisation please visit https://home.kpmg/governance.